THE BEST 2023 PRIVATE SAPA EXPERIENCE – 3D2N (train-luxury day bus)

 Lao Cai – Sapa – Y Linh Ho – Lao Chai – Ta Van

-From the train station (arrival time around 6am our driver (he will show a sign with your name(s)) will pick you up for a 1-hour drive to go to Cat Cat View Hotel (7th floor, 46 Fansipan street) where a morning shower will be offered followed by breakfast, together with an amazing scenery over Sapa town and the Muong Hoa valley.
-At around 9am your local private Hmong tour guide will meet you there where your trekking adventure will kick off.
+From the train station (arrival time around 6am our driver (he will show a sign with your name(s)) will pick you up for a 1-hour drive to our partner hotel to fresh-up and enjoy breakfast while enjoying some nice views of Sapa town and the Muong Hoa valley.
+At 9am your local private Hmong tour guide will meet you there where your trekking adventure will kick off.

-On your request she can offer you to have your luggage transported to the homestay in Ta Van.
-We’ll start our trekking with a visit at the local market in Sapa before we’ll start this fantastic trek to Y Linh Ho, Lao Chai and Ta Van, down in the Muong Hoa valley.
+On your request she can have your luggage transferred to the homestay in Ta Van before we’ll start this fantastic trek to Y Linh Ho, Lao Chai and Ta Van, down in the Muong Hoa valley.

 During the 15 km walk we’ll visit three villages of ethnic populations.
 Enjoy the spectacular views of the beautiful valley that leads towards Fansipan, the highest peak in Viet Nam and Indochina.
 The trek leads through the village of Black Hmong people, where you can learn how they weave and embroider their incredible clothes.
 Further along our descent we’ll enjoy the many colourful rice paddy fields until we reach Ta Van village, inhabited by the Dzay people.

 We’ll have a filling lunch on the way and dinner with your host in a beautiful traditional Hmong house in Ta Van and you’ll overnight in a traditional Hmong house in Ta Van!